Two Week Healing Retreat

 Once retreat participants reach the jungle camp, they’ll settle in to their comfortable accommodations and get ready for their first ayahuasca ceremony.
 The rooms are completely screened in, have locking doors, and come with two beds, night stands, furniture to store clothing, a desk, and two chairs.
 Each room has its own bathroom, which is fully tiled, with running water, flushing toilets, sinks, showers, and all the amenities you might expect in a hotel.
 Having very comfortable accommodations lets retreat participants focus on their healing without the distractions of being bitten by bugs, sleeping in uncomfortable beds, or dealing with less than favorable conditions.

 Having a ceremony the first night that we arrive to the camp allows the curandero to make an accurate diagnosis of each participant so that treatment can begin as soon as possible.
-For the AF healing retreats the curandero is a female healer from the shipibo tribe named dona Wilma.
-The facilitators will translate for the participants throughout the experience and will assist in preparing them for the ceremony and help them through what can sometimes be a very powerful experience.
-Facilitators also lead meditations and workshops and perform complimentary healing as well.
-Together, dona Wilma and facilitators ensure that everyone in the ceremony is safe and well looked after, so that any anxiety or trepidation is reduced as much as possible.
+For the AF healing retreats the curandero is a healer from the shipibo tribe named don Ronor.
+The assistant healers will translate for the participants throughout the experience and will assist in preparing them for the ceremony and help them through what can sometimes be a very powerful experience.
+The assistant healers also lead meditations and workshops and perform complimentary healing as well.
+Together, don Ronor and the assistant healers ensure that everyone in the ceremony is safe and well looked after, so that any anxiety or trepidation is reduced as much as possible.

 During the following eleven days, participants will receive whatever treatment is needed to heal their afflictions.
-This often involves taking medicinal plant remedies, purgatives, bathing in plant preparations, vapor baths, massage therapy, inhalents, and counseling.
-The facilitators will explain everything so that participants understand how they can take part in their own healing.
-The ayahuasca ceremonies will provide the ultimate opportunity to do just that, as well as give the curandera the assistance of the plant spirits, angels and saints, and God.
-Ultimately, it is not the curandera who heals, it is the love of God working through the healer, the plants, and the holy spirit.
+This often involves taking medicinal plant remedies, purgatives, bathing in plant preparations, vapor baths, massage therapy, inhalents, and counseling, in addition to the ceremonies.
+The assistant healers will explain each aspect of the healing process so that participants understand how they can take part in their own healing.
+The ayahuasca ceremonies will provide the ultimate opportunity to do just that, as well as give the curandero the assistance of the plant spirits, angels and saints, and God.
+Ultimately, it is not the curandero who heals, it is the love of God working through the healer, the plants, and the spirit.

-After twelve days in the jungle and six traditional ayahuasca ceremonies, participants return to Iquitos with a new lease on life, having turned the corner on their problems and found the path leading to their complete health and happiness.
-It may take more time to achieve this, so more medicine will be available to bring back home and continue treatment.
-Once participants return to Iquitos, they will have two days to decompress and process their experiences in the jungle, and to enjoy the beauty and culture of the Amazon Rainforest.
+After twelve days in the jungle, six traditional ayahuasca ceremonies, and a variety of healing remedies and treatments, participants return to Iquitos with a new lease on life, having turned the corner on their problems and found the path leading to their complete health and happiness.
+It may take more time to achieve this, so more medicine will be available to bring back home and continue treatment, if necessary.
+Once participants return to Iquitos, they will have time to decompress and process their experiences in the jungle, and to enjoy the beauty and culture of the Amazon Rainforest.

-Cost of the Two Week Healing Retreat: US$1450
+Cost of the Two Week Healing Retreat: US$1650

 Here is an example of the Itinerary for the Two Week Retreat:

 SUNDAY – Arrive and move in to hotel for one night.
-Meet dona Wilma and participants.
+Meet the curandero and participants.

 MONDAY - Head out to the Jungle Camp.
 Ceremony preparation.
 CEREMONY #1

 TUESDAY – Morning purgative treatment.
-Private consultations with dona Wilma.
+Private consultations with the curandero.

 WEDNESDAY – Vapor baths begin.
 Plant remedies begin as well.
 CEREMONY #2